grelf-net/ssp/README.md

 Solar System Positions - what's observable

 SSP is an interactive web page with a detailed description on the page.
 It is accompanied by a Java program called ElementUpdater which genrates new Javascript files for SSP containing comet and asteroid orbital elements from the Minor Planet Centre.
+ElementUpdater generates several files for chart generation but the important ones for SSP are called _comets.js and _minors.js.